juliemturner/juliemturner.github.io/content/tags/server-2013/_index.md

 ---
 title: Server 2013
-description: SharePoint Server 2013.
+description: SharePoint Server, version 2013, is a content management system that allows organizations to access, store, manage, and share information.
 See SharePoint for more information.
 date: Thu, 05 Jan 2023 21:22:00 +0000
 lastmod: Thu, 05 Jan 2023 21:22:00 +0000
 SEO: